hardminesheep/Password-Cracker/README.md

 This is a test taken 5 times, on a linux based machine, with special charectors on, generating 1 million passwords

-on average 45k passwords generated a second! (test results = 46112.6409959 passwords/s)
+- on average 45k passwords generated a second! (test results = 46112.6409959 passwords/s)

-on average it took 23 seconds to generate 1,000,000 passwords! (test results = 21.9234482765 seconds)
+- on average it took 23 seconds to generate 1,000,000 passwords! (test results = 21.9234482765 seconds)

 ## INSTALLATION:

--download the .zip and extract it
+- download the .zip and extract it

--How to run the program https://www.youtube.com/watch?v=pFYcAOsNyvs
+- How to run the program https://www.youtube.com/watch?v=pFYcAOsNyvs

--run in cmd: python "C:/Users/your username/Desktop/V2_pass_find_for_1_email/main.py"
+- run in cmd: python "C:/Users/your username/Desktop/V2_pass_find_for_1_email/main.py"

--IMPORTANT (the scrypt will not work without this): to install the libraries to work go to cmd and run 'pip install colorama' without the ''
+- IMPORTANT (the scrypt will not work without this): to install the libraries to work go to cmd and run 'pip install colorama' without the ''